Brazilian identity card: New unified identity card

-As per the Decree no. 10.977 of 23 February 2022, a new ID card was issued, and all 26 states and the Federal District were required to issue the new ID card starting 6 November 2023.
+As per the Decree no. 10.977 of 23 February 2022, the new ID card was designed, and all 26 states and the Federal District were required to issue the new ID card starting 6 November 2023.

-The CPF number, which all Brazilian citizens have already got for tax purposes, will be the ID card number.

-Any applicant will choose between two physical versions: a modern plastic ID-1 card or a classic paper-based card.
-Applicants who choose the plastic-based card must sign a declaration recording their choice.
-The paper-based version of the ID card can be issued until 1 March 2032, but issuing authorities can stop issuing the paper version before this date.

-A digital version will be available on portable devices, such as smartphones.

-Applicants who have a previous version of the ID card can apply for the new ID card free of cost.

-The previous versions of the ID card will continue to be valid for 10 years starting from the date of publication of the Decree no. 10.977, that is, until 28 February 2032, except for people over 60 years old, whose ID cards remain valid indefinitely.
+Any applicant can choose between two physical versions: a modern plastic ID-1 card or a classic paper-based card.
+Applicants who choose the plastic-based card must sign a declaration recording their choice and pay a fee, while the paper-based card is issued free of charge.
+The previous versions of the ID card will continue to be valid for 10 years starting from the date of publication of the Decree no. 10.977, that is until 28 February 2032, except for people over 60 years old, whose ID cards remain valid indefinitely.
+A digital version is be available for portable devices.